Gugaplex/nodejs-api/README.md

 </br>

-## Pushing an image to Docker and deploying a container in a new virtual machine
+## Pushing a container to Docker and deploying an image in a new virtual machine
-6. This creates a tag for the docker image.
+6. This creates a tag for the docker container.
 ```
 docker tag container gugaplex/container:1
 ```

-7. Your Docker account username and password is input in this stage to enable the image to be pushed to your docker repository.
+7. Your Docker account username and password is input in this stage to enable the container to be pushed to your docker repository.
 The authentication prevents others from spamming your repository.
 ```
 docker login
 ```

-8. This command pushes the image to the docker repository.
+8. This command pushes the container to the docker repository.
 ```
 docker push gugaplex/container:1
 ```